 Headings are a navigation tool that help organize a document and inform the reader of what it contains.
 Just like newspaper headings, document headings tell the user what type of content follows.
 For an assistive technology user, headings are essential in dividing content into easily understood sections.
 A person using assistive technology can choose to move through a document reading only the headings to tell them what it contains.
 Without headings, a person reading a document cannot find specific information without reading every single line of text it contains.

-If, for example, the document is a handbook, and the person reading it needs help with a specific aspect, they don’t want to have to read the entire 50-page document to find out how to replace batteries.
+If, for example, the document is a handbook, and the person reading it needs help with a specific topic, they don’t want to have to read the entire 50-page document to find out how to replace batteries.
 Instead, they will want to navigate to that section by using headings.
 Users can skim through headings to find what they need, and properly tagged digital headings help assistive technology users do this.

 All images must have alt text in order to be understood by assistive technology.
 Without alt text, any image found in a PDF (or any other format) will simply read as “image” or “graphic.”
 This means that whatever information was meant to be conveyed by that image or graphic is unavailable to an assistive technology user.
 Some images are purely decorative and may not require alt text.
 These can be tagged as an “artifact” and will be ignored by assistive technology.
 This might include background images, boxes, text shadows, or repetitive logos.

 Alt text should be short and describe the image as it pertains to the content.
 The best way to do this is an article unto itself, but an example might be a picture of George Washington Crossing the Delaware.
 How the alt text is written depends on the context.
 Is it a document about Presidents?
 The Revolutionary War?
 Boating in the 1700s?
-Art?
+18th-century art?
 Readers need to know how the image forwards the information being conveyed in the rest of the document.

 Charts, graphs, flow charts, and infographics need to be clearly and completely described.
 Sometimes the best way to do this is to include the data table from which the chart or graph is derived.